 They also realized that some of operations they used are not according to FIAT standards.
 For instance, FIAT wants to follow each part in manufacturing process, in any time, but Zastava does not yet have sources to provide that information.

-director of IT sector, Mr. Stanijan Stankovi, Mr. Milovan Milovanovi and Mr. uro Pavi (from astava automobili) for their help and support in research process for this paper.
+At the end, we want to thank to Mr. Milutin ivulovi, director of IT sector, Mr. Stanijan Stankovi, Mr. Milovan Milovanovi and Mr. uro Pavi (from astava automobili) for their help and support in research process for this paper.